MATTHEW KALLIMAN'S WEBSITE

 Jesus came to destroy sin and the works of the devil, not to abolish God's Law (I John 3:3-9; Hebrews 2:14-15; Acts 26:18).
 He stated, "Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill" (Matthew 5:17),

-Jesus did not come to destroy the Law of God, but to fulfill Bible prophecy.
+to fulfill Bible prophecy.
 He fulfilled some of the biblical prophecies at His First Coming, but not all of them (Acts 3:18-21; I Peter 1:10-12).
-He fulfilled the prophecies which predicted that the Messiah would have to suffer (Acts 3:18; Luke 17:25).
+He fulfilled the prophecies which predicted that the Messiah would suffer, die and rise again (Luke 17:25; Acts 3:18; I Corinthians 15:3-4).
 The prophecies which remain will be fulfilled in conjunction with His Second Coming (Luke 21:22).

 Today we are living between the First and Second Comings of Jesus Christ.
 The moral Law of God has not been abrogated.
 A World in Confusion

 Jesus said, "if you want to enter into life, keep the commandments" (Matthew 19:17; see also Mark 10:17-19 and Luke 18:18-20).
-It is true that the Old Covenant is obsolete (Hebrews 8:13).
-However, it is also true that God's Law is the basis of the New Covenant as well as the Old (Exodus 34:28; Deuteronomy 4:13; Jeremiah 31:31-34; Hebrews 8:7-12; 10:16-17).
+Although it is true that the Old Covenant is obsolete (Hebrews 8:13), it is also true that God's Law is the basis of the New Covenant as well as the Old (Exodus 34:28; Deuteronomy 4:13; Jeremiah 31:31-34; Hebrews 8:7-12; 10:16-17).

 The Ten Commandments are to be written on our hearts and in our minds today (Hebrews 8:10; 10:16).
 The Sabbath remains holy time for man to draw near to God.
 Jesus taught His disciples how to observe the Sabbath properly, and set an example for them in doing so.
 There is even more instruction regarding how to keep the Sabbath in the New Testament than in the Old!

 There were two kinds of laws given in the Old Testament: 1) laws which defined sin, and 2) laws which instructed Israel how to deal with sin after it had been committed.
 Jesus Christ's sacrifice changed the second kind of law, not the first (Hebrews 7:12; 9:10; 10:8-9).
 Sin (greek: anomia) is the flagrant defiance of the known will of God (Romans 5:12; 6:1-2, 12, 15; 7:22-23; I John 3:4-9; Hebrews 10:26).
-God and Christ never change (Malachi 3:6; 4:4; Hebrews 13:8).
+God and Christ never change; are the same yesterday, today and forever (Malachi 3:6; 4:4; Hebrews 13:8).

 Only God can decide what sin is (James 4:12).
 He compels man to choose whether to sin.
 The First Millennial Day.

-Sin includes the violation of the Spirit of the Law as well as the letter (Matthew 5:21-22, 27-28; 19:16-21; Luke 10:25-28; 18:18-19; Romans 2:12-29; 13:8-10; James 2:8-12).
+the Spirit of the Law as well as the letter (Matthew 5:21-22, 27-28; 19:16-21; Luke 10:25-28; 18:18-19; Romans 2:12-29; 13:8-10; James 2:8-12).

 Those who say they know God, but do not keep His commandments, are liars (I John 2:4).
 No liar will enter into God's Kingdom (Revelation 21:8; 22:15).
 Mr. Herbert Armstrong declared that there is one commandment which the churches refuse to obey -- the Sabbath commandment -- and that the one overriding doctrine of false Christianity is that Jesus "nailed the Law to the cross."
 This concept is completely contrary to Scripture, as Doctrine Six shows.